 Grid-Strip System saves time and money

 AIL’s Grid-Strip Soil Reinforcement System represents the most significant improvement to the design and construction efficiency of MSE Walls in decades.
-With its standardized width and wire size (W11 9.5 mm / .375″), the Grid-Strip System makes all types of Vist-A-Wall MSE Structural Wall Systems easier to design, inventory and construct – saving valuable time and money on projects.
+With its standardized width and wire size (W11 9.5 mm / .375″), the Grid-Strip System makes all types of MSE Retaining Wall Systems easier to design, inventory and construct – saving valuable time and money on projects.